pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```

 Open your JavaScript console and try entering values into an item.
 Once you click the submit button, you will see the values displayed on the screen.
 We have the values in `<Item />` and we have to send them up to the `<Body />` where the array with all the items is stored and where we’re going to call our server.
 This means that we’ll use props functions to pass the data up the chain.
 The journey will start with `<Item />`, pass to `<AllItems />` and end up in `<Body />`.
-Let’s start with `<Item />` to `<AllSkills />`:
+Let’s start with `<Item />` to `<AllItems />`:

 ```javascript
 // app/assets/javascripts/components/_item.js.jsx